responsive web app

 user research

-➭ identify the most relevant features for the user when searching for home-related topics in a new city/country
+➭ Identifying the most important features users look for when searching for local, home-related information

-➭ determine which tasks users would like to complete using the expert app
+➭ Clarifying which tasks users would prefer to complete directly through an expert-driven app

 user flow